 *DGPS = Using GNSS with a correction source such as SBAS, WAAS, or EGNOS

 Knowing the statistical method used to derive accuracy and precision still may not be enough to make a direct comparison between GNSS/GPS receivers.
 Testing criteria can also affect results.
-Manufacturers may compare test results to averaged coordinates of previously collected data points, certified surveyed coordinates of a physical marker, or some other reference.
+Manufacturers may compare test results to averaged coordinates of previously collected data points, certified surveyed horizontal and vertical coordinates of a physical marker (or just a vertical benchmark), or some other reference.
 It depends on the test criteria of the manufacturer.

 The test criteria for the Hemisphere GNSS receivers (such as the OEM P206 Receiver in the Geode, or the XF101 Receiver for the original Archer) is found on page 5 of the Hemisphere GNSS Technical Reference Manual.
 Guidelines for evaluating the performance of a receiver are described starting on page 39 of the same manual.